ibuetler/p3s-exif-analytics/Tutorial.md

 ((7, 1), (59, 1), (5064, 100))
 ```

 The first pair is for the degree, the second for minutes and the third for seconds.
 To receive the actual value the first value ot the pair must be divided by the second.
-Example for degrees = 7/1.
+(Example for degrees: d = 7/1.)

 Afterwards the formula from above can be used: